yuanzhongshang/GIFT/docs/documentation/05_analysis_reproduce.md

 dbWriteTable(mydb, "weight", weight)

 ##perform GWAS using PLINK or process the obtained GWAS summary statistics
+##If you perform GWAS using other software, please provide a .txt file contains columns: "CHR", "SNP", "BP", "A1", "A2", "Z", "P", "N".
 ##conduct the pheotype file used in plink
 FID <- read.table(paste0(dir,"/reproduce/simulation_data_generate/Zy.fam"))$V1
 IID <- FID